 Ultimately, our aim is to operate a financially sustainable and profitable business that delivers significant ‘triple bottom line impact’.
 Without financial success and the profit this brings, the company could not exist – but we only exist in the first place in order to make real change happen for people and the planet, through the workspaces that we provide.

-In total we housed 296 organisations as tenants in 2018/19 – 78% of whom told us that we manage to make a wider social impact and 89% of whom said we offered good value for money.
+In total we housed 303 organisations as tenants in 2021/22 – 80% of whom told us that our centres reflect their values and 89% of whom said we offered good value for money.

 The commitment and happiness of our staff is also an important factor.
-In our most recent staff survey, 90% said they were satisfied with our working culture and 91% said they enjoyed working for us.
+In our most recent staff survey, 95% said they were satisfied with our working culture and 88% said they enjoyed working for us.
 We also want to support the creation of a more inclusive society by promoting equality.
-As an employer who believes strongly in opportunities for everyone, we are proud to report a median gender pay gap of -1.6% compared to a national average of 18.4%.

 Doing our best for the planet means committing ourselves to cutting the resources we consume and generating our own, renewable energy to put back.